UK Renal Regenerative Medicine Network (UKRRMN)

-Studies involving regenerative medicine and stem cells help us to understand how the kidney forms and works, genetic disease, damage to the kidney and regeneration after injury – all key areas in helping to deliver the UK Renal Research Strategy.
+Studies involving regenerative medicine and stem cells help us to understand how the kidney forms and works, the impact of genetic disease and damage to kidney function, and the beneficial effects of regeneration.
+These are all key areas in helping to deliver the UK Renal Research Strategy.

 We believe that the UK has the potential to become a leader in renal regenerative medicine and stem cell research.
-This requires a multidisciplinary collaboration between patients, biologists, material scientists, bioengineers, clinicians (including nephrologists, surgeons and genetics experts).
+The aim of the UK Renal Regenerative Medicine Network is to develop and strengthen multidisciplinary collaboration between patients, biologists, material scientists, bioengineers, clinicians (including nephrologists, surgeons and genetics experts).